Τhe moment I set foot on this island, I knew that it was full of secrets I needed to discover.

 Impossible, says you.
 Well, that is how I felt.

-A couple of soldiers stationed in the gate dressed in khaki reminded me of the military history of the island.
+A couple of soldiers stationed in the gates dressed in khaki, clear signs of the military history of the island.

 No, this was Greece.
 No confusion whatsoever.
 Excitement build up as I stepped out of the airport.